awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 The Greengrass nucleus component \(`aws.greengrass.Nucleus`\) is the only mandatory component and the minimum requirement to run the AWS IoT Greengrass Core software on a device\.
 You can configure this component to customize and update your AWS IoT Greengrass Core software remotely\.
 You can deploy this component to configure settings such as proxy, device role, and AWS IoT thing configuration on your core devices\.

 **Important**
-When you change the version of this component, or when you change certain parameters, the AWS IoT Greengrass Core software and all components restart to apply the changes\.
+When the version of the nucleus component changes, or when you change certain configuration parameters, the AWS IoT Greengrass Core software—which includes the nucleus and all other components on your device—restarts to apply the changes\.
+<a name="component-patch-update"></a>When you deploy a component, AWS IoT Greengrass installs the latest supported versions of all component dependencies for that component\.
+Because of this, new patch versions of AWS\-provided public components might be automatically deployed to your core devices if you add new devices to a thing group, or you update the deployment that targets those devices\.
+Some automatic updates, such as a nucleus update, can cause your devices to restart unexpectedly\.
+<a name="component-version-pinning"></a>To prevent unintended updates for a component that is running on your device, we recommend that you directly include your preferred version of that component when you [create a deployment](create-deployments.md)\.
+For more information about update behavior for AWS IoT Greengrass Core software, see [Update the AWS IoT Greengrass Core software \(OTA\)](update-greengrass-core-v2.md)\.

-For more information about requirements and how to configure this component, see [Configure the AWS IoT Greengrass Core software](configure-greengrass-core-v2.md) and [Update the AWS IoT Greengrass Core software \(OTA\)](update-greengrass-core-v2.md)\.
+For more information about requirements and how to configure this component, see [Configure the AWS IoT Greengrass Core software](configure-greengrass-core-v2.md)\.

 This component has the following versions:
 + 2\.0\.x